prog4biol/pfb2023/problemsets/Python_01_problemset.md

          My favorite animal: Chicken
         ```
         >  Remember, write a bit, then run your code, write some more, then run again.
 This makes code easier to debug.
    - Try out [f"" string formatting](../pfb.md#string-formatting).
-Change one or all of your print statements to use `f""` with your varible in curly braces.
+Change one or all of your print statements to use `f""` with your variable in curly braces.
        example:
        ```
        print(f"My name: {name}")